 If an error occurred for whatever reason then the status is set to “Failed” for an EO-Queue and to “Hold” for an EOIO-Queue.

 This status is set when processing a data package/queue got failed.
 This status is only utilized for the EO-Queue.
 For the EOIO-Queue the status can be used is “Hold” and not failed.
 If the processing of the EO-Queue is not ceased plenarily this status reflect an ephemeral status and can be set for example to “Ready” when next time the processing is prosperous.

 Processing an EO-Queue is not blocked if error encountered for EOIO-Queue.
 Because the nature of EO-Queue is overtaken of data which can be transpired and that we already understood when defining interface group/queue with the type EO.

 This status is set when processing a data package/queue got failed.
 This status is only utilized for the EOIO-Queue.
 For the EO-Queue the status can be used is “Failed” not hold.
 If the status is set to “Hold” then the processing of this queue is ceased because we can create an overtaken of data.

 There is a reprocess mechanism of the affixment by the affixment reprocess scheduler.
 Refer to chapter “10 Variant of scheduler” for understanding the variant of a scheduler.

-For some error, the reprocess can resolve the error and ergo will reset the status of the queue to "Ready".
+For some error, the reprocess can resolve the error and ergo will reset the status of the queue to “Ready”.
 Then the blocking of the queue will be relinquished.
-In some circumstance, because the error cannot be resolved automatically we will require the administrator to resolve the error situation and reset the queue status manually.
+In some circumstances, because the error cannot be resolved automatically we will require the administrator to resolve the error situation and reset the queue status manually.